tomrndom/osf-website/src/pages/about/board/index.md

       Research Center, China Mobile Research Institute, China Mobile Research Institute
     description: >-
-      <p>JunWei Liu serves as Director Of Open Infrastructure Foundation in
+      JunWei Liu serves as Director Of Open Infrastructure Foundation in 2017.
-      2017.
       He works at China Mobile for  eight years and he is the vice General Manager of Cloud Product Deparment,China Mobile SuZhou R&amp;D Center.
       Over the last 8+ years,he has worked on developing and building China Mobile's cloud products-"Big Cloud",  which is an fully cloud software